Canadian Victor Montagliani wins CONCACAF presidency

 Montagliani, recently acclaimed to a second four-year term as CSA president, has been prominent in FIFA recently.
 He was heavily involved in CONCACAF reforms that were unanimously passed by its 41 members.
 Montagliani, a member of the FIFA Reform Committee, also presented a package of FIFA reforms to the full Congress.

-The 50-year-old B.C. native is already on the same page as FIFA president Gianni Infantino, whom Canada backed in February's election.
+He is already on the same page as FIFA president Gianni Infantino, whom Canada backed in February's election.
 The former UEFA administrator ran on a platform that includes expanding the World Cup field by eight countries to 40 and allowing regions to share World Cup hosting duties.

 The FIFA council made reference to that Monday when it released its four-phased bidding process for the 2026 World Cup, saying the "eligibility of confederations to bid" should be made public in October 2016 when there will also be a decision on the number of teams and format.